 Table of Contents

 Hydrocarbons are organic compounds that only contain hydrogen and carbon in its structure.
-Hydrocarbons are classified according to their degree of unsaturation or presence of single, double or triple bonds.
+They are classified according to their degree of unsaturation or presence of single, double or triple bonds.
 Hydrocarbons, containing only single bonds in their structure, are called saturated hydrocarbons.
 Saturated hydrocarbons are further classified as alkanes or cycloalkanes.
 The only difference between the two is that cycloalkanes are cyclic, while alkanes are open-chain compounds.

 There are also unsaturated hydrocarbons, or hydrocarbons containing at least one double or triple bond.
 Simple unsaturated hydrocarbons, containing a double bond, are called an alkene, while simple hydrocarbons containing triple bonds are called alkynes.

 Alkanes are considered the simplest hydrocarbons because of the saturation of the C atoms.
-Alkanes contain strong carbon-hydrogen and carbon-carbon single bonds.
+They contain strong carbon-hydrogen and carbon-carbon single bonds.
 Because of the very low polarity of the carbon-hydrogen bond and the non-polar bond between the carbon-carbon, members of this family of compounds have very low reactivities.
 The reactions of alkanes are only limited to oxidation, halogenation under UV light, and hydrocarbon cracking.

 Electrophilic Addition Reactions